ucsd-cse11-s20/ucsd-cse11-s20.github.io/index.md

 - 20% Engagement (surveys, lecture quizzes, etc)
 - 50% Programming Assignments (weekly)
 - 30% Exams (Code + video)

+<a id="g:engage"></a>
+<h3>Engagement</h3>

+Each lecture will come with an associated quiz.
+Completing the quiz before the next lecture section with at least half of the answers correct gains engagement credit.
+You can also get engagement credit by submitting various surveys and other small engagement tasks we may ask of you throughout the quarter.

+<a id="p:programming"></a>
+<h3>Programming</h3>

+Most weeks there will be a programming assignment.
+Direct practice with programming will make up the majority of your work in the course.

+On each submission, you will get a grade which partially comes from an automatic grade based on the correctness of your code (a small part of your grade) and some manually-written **feedback** from the course staff (the larger portion).
+If you don't complete the assignment because you didn't attempt some of the parts, you'll miss out on most of the credit.
+However, if you make a clear effort at all the parts, we will give you **feedback tasks** as part of your grade report.
+After you get your grade, you'll follow up with a new submission that addresses the feedback tasks and your grade will be based on how well you responded.
+A more correct and thorough initial submission will usually have a much smaller set of feedback tasks.

+<a id="g:exams"></a>
+<h3>Exams</h3>

+In place of on-paper exams, we will follow a different procedure for “exams” this quarter.

+Twice during the quarter and once at the time of the final exam, we will give you a short programming assignment that you must complete in a short time frame (2-3 days) without any help from other people, including the course staff.
+You can use any resources, notes, readings, and past code from the course to help in addition to Web-based resources.
+Along with submitting the program, you will record a short video of yourself presenting the program you wrote, demonstrating its behavior and your understanding.
+We'll give some opportunities for practice with this process, and much more detailed instructions with the exam release.

+It's worth explaining why we are using this mechanism.
+There are at least two
+reasons:

+1. Presenting your code, and demonstrating it via screenshare, is a really important skill and shows us a lot of your learning.
+Getting practice with this style of presentation is a good thing for you to learn in general and a rich way for us to assess your skills.
+2. The main thing that in-person, on-paper exams let us do is easily verify that it is in fact **you**, the student, completing a major assessment.
+We can similarly do so with a video – many students are concerned that cheating will be frequent in all-remote courses, and this is our way of ensuring that we are giving grades to the people who earned them.

+We will delete all the videos we receive from you after assigning final grades for the course, and they will be stored in a university-controlled Google Drive directory during the quarter only accessible to the course staff.

+Please send a private message on Piazza or an email to the instructor if you have concerns about this exam policy or cannot complete exams in this style for some reason.

 <a id="policies"></a>
 ## Policies